abhijitkb/java-algo/sedgewick/BasicProblems.md

 * Remove duplicates using BinarySearch
 * Circular String
 * Accumulator - Welford's online algorithm for calculating mean, variance and stddev for streaming numbers.
+* Print common int in two integer arrays (of same length) in sorted order.
+* Implementation of Lower Bound (binary search)
+* StaticSetOfInts - usage of lower and upper bounds.